kmalillos/Effortless-Adventure/README.md

 # Effortless Adventure

-**<span style="color:red">UPDATE: The app currently does not full functionality due to access to Google API has expired.</span> See photos below show how app worked with Google API.
+**<span style="color:red">UPDATE: The app currently does not have full functionality due to access to Google API has expired.</span> See photos below show how app worked with Google API.
 Updates to come.
 Thank you!**

 Whether you're a local, a tourist, or a nomad, sometimes, you just want to know what's happening in the city you're in.
 This app makes coming up with a new adventure effortless!